Halakhamayseh/reading-note/read3.md

 ## Another important tag that is also located inside <head> is the <meta> tag.
  _<meta> tags with various attributes and values are used._

-## The character encoding for the HTML page is specified using the charset attribute:
+## The character encoding for the HTML page is specified using the charset attribute:cd
 ## <meta charset="name of character encoding">

 ## Css stands for Cascading Style Sheets.